Jindal School of Government and Public Policy

 M.A.; M.Phil; Ph.D.
 (Jawaharlal Nehru University, New Delhi)

-Indranil teaches public health, health economics, comparative health systems, development economics, political economy and global health.
+Indranil teaches public health, health economics, comparative health systems, development economics, mixed method research, political economy and global health.

-He has fifteen years of research and teaching experience in health economics and health care financing.
-Indranil continues to work on themes related to health systems, health economics and care financing, poverty, vector-borne diseases, National Health Accounts, impact evaluation of health programmes, access to medicines, inequalities, and health technology assessment.
+He has eighteen years of research and teaching experience in health economics and health care financing.
+Indranil works on themes related to health systems, health economics and care financing, climate change and human health, poverty, vector-borne diseases, National Health Accounts, impact evaluation of health programmes, access to medicines, inequalities, and health technology assessment.

-He has also led several research studies supported by the Department of Science and Technology, Government of India; WHO, International Labour Organisation (ILO).
+He has led several research studies supported by the Department of Science and Technology, Government of India; WHO, International Labour Organisation (ILO).
+He is currently the Indian Country PI of a research grant on “Health Financing Fragmentation and Universal Health Coverage in Brazil, Colombia, Mexico and India” supported by NIHR, UK.
 He has several international and national publications.

 Indranil is the co-editor of the Jindal Journal of Public Policy.